-- Students with three or fewer suspensions may appeal to the University Appeals Committee.
-Documentation must be provided for extenuating circumstances.
+- Students with three or fewer suspensions may appeal to the University Appeals Committee for a waiver of the suspension period if documentation can be provided for extenuating circumstances.
 Extenuating circumstances are primarily serious illness/injury, death in the immediate family, natural disaster or traumatic event that interrupts the student's academic progress.
 In the case of death of a family member, a certificate of death and an affidavit attesting to the relationship of the deceased to the student and the residence of the deceased must be provided.
 In the case of serious illness/injury, a physician's affidavit is required.
-Students who cannot document proof of extenuating circumstances showing direct cause cannot apply for a waiver of the suspension period. - The letter of appeal and documentation must be submitted to the attention of Academic Appeals, Stewart Hall, postmarked by the date indicated.
-All appeals must be mailed by certified mail with a receipt. - A fourth academic suspension results in expulsion from the University.
+Students who cannot document proof of extenuating circumstances showing direct cause cannot apply for a waiver of the suspension period. - The letter of appeal and documentation must be submitted to the Office of Academic Affairs as soon as possible, but no later than seven days prior to the first day of class. - A fourth academic suspension results in expulsion from the University.
 Permanent expulsion is not subject to appeal. - The decision of the University Appeals Committee is final and binding.